 Education provides guided and intended learning across various human disciplines.
 The result of disciplined inquiry about education is distinct from the process of education itself.
 If adequate, educational research should result in knowledge about education-that is, educology.
 Educology is needed to improve education, in contrast to trial-and-error approaches.
-Not only should education become more effective, it should also become more worthwhile.
-Worthwhile education is needed to improve the quality of life for everyone everywhere.
+Education should not only become more effective; it should also become more worthwhile.
+Not all effective education is worthwhile.
+Education can be instrumentally valuable but lack intrinsic value.
+We should avoid effective yet bad education.
+Instead, we should seek worthwhile education-that is both instrumentally and intrinsically good.
+Worthwhile education is designed to improve the quality of life for everyone everywhere.